Aryan-Jain-1710/Pizza-Retail-Management-System/README.md

 - inventory_sql.py is to view the inventory for the company seperately without opening the main menu file

 This pizza retail system for companies is terminal-based.
 The programming language used is Python and SQLlite for database.
-Even after the python files are closed, the database will persist in a specific system as it is saved in the SQL Database
+Even after the python files are closed, the database will persist in a specific machine as it is saved in the SQL Database

 ## Methods